-- 90 by the distance between the radar and the TC center $(R_T)$ .
+- 70 by the distance between the radar and the TC center $(R_T)$ .
 Key vortex kinematic structures displayed in the $V_d D/R_T$ space simplify the interpretation of the radar signature and eliminate the geometric distortion inherited in the $V_d$ space (Jou et al., 1996).
 GVTD expands $V_d D/R_T$ into Fourier coefficients in a linear coordinate $(\theta')$ rather than expanding $V_d$ in a nonlinear coordinate $(\psi')$ in GBVTD.
 The geometry and symbols of GVTD are displayed in Fig. 1.
-The retrieved wind field from GVTD is no longer limited by the analysis domain due to the required approximation of $\cos\alpha$ in GBVTD (Eq.
-(5) in Lee et al. (1999)), - 95 and the retrieved asymmetric structures are without distortion.
-The percentage errors of the retrieved wavenumber 2 and 3 asymmetries are negligible (<1%) in general, which agrees well with the analytical solutions.
+The retrieved wind field from GVTD is no longer limited by the analysis domain due to the required approximation of cosα in GBVTD (Eq.
+(5) in Lee - 75 et al. (1999)), and the retrieved asymmetric structures are without distortion.
 Also, the GVTD formulation can be applied to the extensions of the velocity track display (VTD) techniques (e.g. GBVTD-simplex, Lee and Marks (2000)) to improve their performance.
-Therefore, it not only expands the capability of using ground-based Doppler radar data in TC forecasts but provides researchers an opportunity to examine TC kinematic and some derived dynamic variables in detail (such as vertical velocity, angular momentum, and vertical vorticity).

-Jou et al. (2008) tested the GVTD technique with idealized vortices and confirmed that the modification by the aspect ratio is beneficial to retrieve the vortex kinematic structure.
+Therefore, it not only expands the capability of using ground-based Doppler radar data in TC forecasts but provides researchers an opportunity to examine TC kinematic and some derived dynamic variables in detail (such as vertical velocity, angular momentum, and vertical vorticity). - 30 Jou et al. (2008) tested the GVTD technique with idealized vortices and confirmed that the modification by the aspect ratio is beneficial to retrieve the vortex kinematic structure.
 Although the GVTD technique largely improves and extends the capability of GBVTD, several limitations of the single-Doppler measurement remain.
 In particular, the equations are still underdetermined, and require a closure assumption in order to retrieve the asymmetric wind field.

-- 105 The primary motivation of this study is to compare the strengths and weaknesses of the GVTD-technique and an airborne dual-Doppler wind-synthesis analysis in a real case, which has not been done in previous studies.
+The primary motivation of this study is to compare the strengths and weaknesses of the GVTD-technique and a dual-Doppler wind-synthesis analysis in a real case, which has not been done in previous studies.
 Hurricane Matthew (2016) was observed by the Next Generation Weather Radar (NEXRAD) radar in Miami (KAMX), concurrently with the NOAA P-3 (hereafter P3) airborne radar when it approached the southeastern United States.
-The KAMX radar has a larger data coverage, but the P3 has better spatial resolution due to its closer range.
-Since airborne and ground-based radar collected - 110 data simultaneously, the case provides a unique opportunity to evaluate the wind retrievals.
+KAMX radar has a larger data coverage, but the P3 has better spatial resolution due to its closer range.
+Since airborne and ground-based radar collected data simultaneously, the case provides a unique opportunity to evaluate the wind retrievals.
 The datasets and methodology are described in section 2.

-The improved algorithm of the GVTD is formulated in section 3.
+90 The improved algorithm of the GVTD is formulated in section 3.
 In section 4, the improved GVTD algorithm is applied to the NEXRAD data in Hurricane Matthew (2016) and compared with the retrieved winds from the dual Doppler analysis.
 A summary of our results and conclusions are presented in section 5.